 To better understand how your gas grill works, the first step is getting a better idea of all the working parts.
 That’s why we have broken down gas grills by their anatomy below!

-The cooking grates are where your food makes contact with the grill.
+The cooking grates are where your foot makes contact with the grill.
 This component is arguably the most used area and as such, takes the most abuse.
 The cooking grates are often made of high-grade stainless steel.
 It’s important that the cooking grates are well made and durable, as they must endure the full heat from the burners.

 Since they are used so frequently, it’s important that you clean them regularly.
 To do this, we suggest using a wooden grill scraper after each use to remove excess grease and food.
 This will help to prevent a buildup of soot, which can lead to flare-ups while cooking and flavorless food.